eLearning Design and Development

 Also, AR apps put the learner in a new setting—their surroundings combined with the AR environment.
 And that’s exciting!
 But there’s more…

-Engaging technologies such as augmented reality in eLearning boost the learner’s curiosity and creativity.
+Engaging technologies, such as AR in online learning, boost the learner’s curiosity and creativity.
 This improves problem-solving skills.

 By using AR in corporate training, thus achieving higher levels of engagement, you raise your staff’s satisfaction.
 As a consequence, you reduce employee turnover and, because news travels fast, you attract the best talent.

-Learning with a less traditional technology such as AR is highly effective.
+Learning with less traditional technology, such as AR, is highly effective.
 Not only do you attain the learning outcomes you defined for your eLearning course, but you also get higher course completion rates.

-In addition, augmented reality in eLearning saves learners a lot of time by answering their questions.
+In addition, AR in online learning saves learners a lot of time by answering their questions.
 Here’s an example: A high-quality virtual 3D car embedded in an AR app versus the car’s manual or a traditional online course that would teach all the car’s features with written content, photos, illustrations, and videos.
-Sales reps could explore the virtual car would probably and may have fewer remaining questions by the end of the course.
+Sales reps could explore the virtual car and have fewer remaining questions by the end of the course.
 And that would save the time of instructors, peers, or managers answering those questions.

 6. Mobility